I was recently asked if Botox injection were Vegan friendly or not

 With regards to Botox injections, the great news is that pharmaceutical company Allergan, whose products include Botox and Juvederm (dermal fillers), have set out to eliminate animal testing by 95% in the next three years and are apparently making good headway with this.

-Are vegans allowed Botox injections?
+Should vegans have Botox injections?

 In my opinion it is a totally personal choice.
 Just like wether or not you love or hate Botox it’s a individual choice, as is the decision to be vegan or not.

-I have clients who are trying to be vegan for various reasons and I am curious to see if they will give up on their Botox injections following this blog post, time will tell.
+I have clients who are trying to be more vegan for various reasons and I am curious to see if they will give up on their Botox injections following this blog post, time will tell.
 My thoughts are that they will be back to see me.

 Interesting subject hey?
 Which has got me thinking about alot more than just Botox injections!